 If you made it this far — congratulations!
 Like I said, there’s a ton of information in this article.
 I hope you’ll refer back to it often, and that it will help you to get more out of your Tai Chi Chuan practice!

 A lot of my students are also interested in applying these 10 Essentials to their daily life.
 They can be applied to everything from relationships, to business negotiations, to playing the violin.
 If this topic interests you, then let me know in the comments below, and I’ll write a follow-up article.
 And as always, if you have any questions, don’t hesitate to post them below!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.